loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 Working with cgroups (Optional)
 --------------------------------------------------------------------------------

-Cgroups is a kernel feature that allows to control the number of resources allocated to a given process (among other things).
-It can be used to enforce the amount of CPU assigned to a VM, as defined in its OpenNebula template (i.e., a VM with CPU=0.5 will get half of the physical CPU cycles than a VM with CPU=1.0).
+Cgroups is a kernel feature that allows controlling the resources allocated to a given process (among other things).
+It can be used to enforce the amount of CPU assigned to a VM, as defined in its OpenNebula template (i.e., a VM with CPU=0.5 will get half of the physical CPU cycles of a VM with CPU=1.0).
 The cgroups are configured **on each hypervisor host (where required), not on the front-end**.

-.. note:: In current operating systems running the systemd, the cgroups are enabled and used by libvirt/KVM automatically.
+.. note:: In current operating systems running systemd, the cgroups are enabled and used by libvirt/KVM automatically.
 No configuration is necessary.
 The tool ``lscgroup`` (included in distribution package ``libcgroup-tools`` on RHEL/CentOS or ``cgroup-tools`` on Debian/Ubuntu) can be used to check the cgroups state on your system.
-The cgroups aren't available if you get an error output of the tool, e.g.:
+Cgroups aren't available if you get an error output from the tool, e.g.:

     .. prompt:: bash $ auto

         $ lscgroup
         cgroups can't be listed: Cgroup is not mounted

-    Follow the documentation of your operating system to enable and configure the cgroups.
+    Follow the documentation of your operating system to enable and configure cgroups.

-Cgroups can be used to limit the overall amount of physical RAM that the VMs can use, so you can leave always a fraction to the host OS.
-In this case, you may want to set also the ``RESERVED_MEM`` parameter in host or cluster templates.
+Cgroups can be used to limit the overall amount of physical RAM that the VMs can use, so you can always leave a fraction to the host OS.
+In this case, you may also want to set the ``RESERVED_MEM`` parameter in host or cluster templates.

 OpenNebula automatically generates a number of CPU shares proportional to the CPU attribute in the VM template.
-For example, the host running 2 VMs (ID 73 and 74, with CPU=0.5 and CPU=1) should be configured following way:
+For example, the host running 2 VMs (ID 73 and 74, with CPU=0.5 and CPU=1) should be configured in following way:

 .. code::